Manoharabad

+Economy

+ITC Limited opened a manufacturing facility in Manoharabad in 2023.

 Transport

+National Highway 44 passes through this town.

+Rail

 Manoharabad has an existing railway station with code (MOB) and is an important part of the new Kothapalli-Manoharabad line connecting various districts and towns such as Karimnagar, Sircilla, Siddipet, Gajwel, etc to Hyderabad.
 The line is estimated to be completed in 2025.

+The Manoharabad - Siddipet portion of the line was inaugurated on 3 October, 2023 with a regular Secunderabad-Siddipet DEMU train service.